mnot/redbot/README.md

 > 0 * * * * find /var/state/redbot/ -mmin +360 -exec rm {} \;

-### Docker deployment
+### Docker Deployment

-You can also build the project through docker, clone from GitHub then:
+If you wish to run REDbot using Docker, get a local copy of the repository, then:

-> docker build -t redbot ./contrib
+> docker build -t redbot .

 Start the webserver:

-> docker run -p 8080:80 redbot
+> docker run -p 8000:80 redbot

-Use the command line:

-> docker run --entrypoint=/redbot/bin/redbot redbot https://url.to.test.example/